rsyi/dotfiles/README.md

 These are my personal dot-files and configuration files.

 ## MacOS
-I'm currently using MacOS.
-On a fresh install,

 1. Clone this repo into `~/repos/dotfiles`.
-1. Install brew.
+1. Set up git.
+If necessary, [generate new SSH keys and add them to your github account](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 1. Navigate to the `dotfiles` directory, and run `. mac.sh`.

-### Vim
-1. Install neovim (`sudo apt install neovim`).
-2. Copy `init.vim` to `~/.config/nvim`.
-3. Install vim-plug, following git repo instructions https://github.com/junegunn/vim-plug .
-4. Rename directory `vimwiki-personal` in `.vimrc` to whatever you want it to be.
-Optionally, add another for work.
-5. Run `pip3 install python-language-server`.
-6. Run `:PlugInstall` in vim, to install vim-lsp, vimwiki.
+1. Run `:PlugInstall` in vim, to install all `.vimrc` plugins.

-## Fresh install on Windows (as of 2018-09-30) [deprecated]
+## Windows
+*I spend nearly 100% of my time on mac these days, so these instructions are no longer maintained.*

 ### WSL
 1. Install Ubuntu on Windows from the Microsoft Store.